core-wg/href/draft-ietf-core-href.md

 the algorithm specified in {{reference-resolution}} (or any algorithm that is functionally equivalent to it).

-The method of transforming a CRI into a CRI reference is unspecified;
+The reverse operation of transforming a CRI into a CRI reference is unspecified;
 implementations are free to use any algorithm as long as reference resolution of the resulting CRI reference yields the original CRI.
 Notably, a CRI reference is not required to satisfy all of the